gustavhartz/legal-contract-elements/README.md

 - [ ] Fix redundancy between modules in BiDAF
 - [ ] Remove need for pip installing package to use DrQA
 - [ ] Setup streamlit app like [this one](https://github.com/marshmellow77/cuad-demo/blob/main/scripts/streamlit_app.py) for inference
+- [ ] Setup general training format for where model and dataset can be selected.
+Currently, manual setup to work with CUAD
+- [ ] Add BIDAF data creation scripts (currently created in notebook) - 90% same as DrQA.
+Currently provided as zipfile that should be unzipped :)